snehav00/30-days-of-python/day-02-basic-calculator/README.md

 I solved this by checking whether the calculation returned `None` and using `continue` to restart the loop.

-Another challenge was handling division by zero using exception handling.

 ## 🚀 Future Improvements

-* Add exponentiation `**`
 * Add calculation history
 * Add more mathematical operations
 * Improve input validation